Multi-Availability Zone (Multi-AZ) Deployments

 kubectl create namespace alx-ns-2

-Independent ETCD for Each Cluster
+Pattern 1: Independent ETCD per Cluster

-Each Alluxio cluster uses its own dedicated ETCD instance.
+Each Alluxio cluster operates with its own dedicated ETCD instance.
+This pattern provides the highest isolation.

 [